• Product Introduction

 Note:

-The trailing slash / in the route is optional. /hello-pages and /hello-pages/ will be routed to /node-functions/hello-pages.js.
+The trailing slash / in routes is optional. /hello-pages and /hello-pages/ will be routed to /node-functions/hello-pages.js.

-If no Edge Functions route is matched, client requests will be routed to the static resource of Pages.
+If no Node Functions route is matched, client requests will be routed to the static resource of Pages.

 Node Functions support dynamic routing.
 In the above example, the first-level dynamic path is /node-functions/api/users/[id].js, and the multi-level dynamic path is /node-functions/api/[[default]].js.
-See the usage below:
+See the following usage:

 File path